brcre001/Follow-The-Signs/README.md

 # Follow The Signs

-This website is a place where the people can stay informed with deaf community news, attend events in the community, and particpate in discussions or chats amongst each other.
+This website is a place where people can stay informed with deaf community news, attend events, and particpate in discussions or chats amongst each other.

 ## Home